appleraincoat/tp/docs/DeveloperGuide.md

 #### Example Usage Scenario
 1. User launches the application.
 2. User executes `help`, wanting to get the help for all commands.
-3. LogicManager instantiates a RealodexParser, which parses the command into a HelpCommand.
+3. `LogicManager` instantiates a `RealodexParser`, which parses the command into a `HelpCommand`.
-4. The HelpCommand is executed, showing a new window with help for all the features in Realodex.
+4. The `HelpCommand` is executed, showing a new window with help for all the features in Realodex.
 5. The GUI reflects that the help window is currently open.

 #### Design Considerations